AndreasChristensen89/salary_struggle/README.md

 Shopping bag has been made following the walkthrough project from CI

+shopping bag fix in the walkthrough:
+After this video was created, we discovered a bug in the code.
+In this video, we intend for the minus quantity button in the bag to be disabled when the quantity selected is 1.
+This works in the mobile view, but not in the desktop view.
+The reason for this is that the way the page is rendered there are two minus buttons with the same ID, it is just that one or the other is hidden using CSS, depending on the size of the screen.

+So as far as the JavaScript code is concerned, only the first button (the one in mobile view) has a valid ID, and the second one is ignored, causing the desktop minus button not to be disabled when the quantity selected is 1

+One intrepid tutor (thanks Scott!) has created a fix for this, which you can find in the final sourcecode for the complete project The details of exactly what Scott changed can be found in this commit record

+You do not need to implement this fix right now while you are doing the walkthrough project, but we do recommend you come back to this if you wish to implement similar functionality in your own final project

+Video is: The shopping bag: the shopping bag

 To do list:
 - Fix sorting method, so items with 0 in sorted effect will not show
+    - Different sorting method applied
+- "ValueError: Field 'id' expected a number but got 'noimage.png'".
+When adding product.id to shopping bag I am printing the bag, which should return a dictionary {'1': 2, '2': 4} which is the product.id and the quantity.
+Form is in product_detail.html